Trump Hotels discloses data breach at 14 properties

 (Reuters) - Trump International Hotels Management LLC said late on Tuesday a data breach at a service provider compromised card payment details at 14 of its properties.

-The compromised information included payment card numbers and card security codes for some of the hotel chain's reservations processed through service provider Sabre Corp's central reservation system, according to a notice on the Trump Hotels' website.
+The compromised information included payment card numbers and card security codes for some of the hotel chain's reservations processed through service provider Sabre Corp's (SABR.O) central reservation system, according to a notice on the Trump Hotels' website.

 The breach is part of a cyber attack on Sabre's systems disclosed in May.
 Sabre's reservation systems are used by nearly 32,000 properties worldwide.